-The Pratt School of Engineering is committed to being a diverse community of people with ideas and approaches that make a difference locally, nationally and globally.
+The Duke University Pratt School of Engineering is committed to being a diverse community of people with ideas and approaches that make a difference locally, nationally and globally.

-- Building a welcoming academic and social environment where each person can flourish
+- Building a secure, welcoming academic and social environment where each person can flourish

-- Increasing the enrollment of underrepresented minorities and women
+- Increasing the enrollment of individuals from groups traditionally underrepresented in STEM

 - Recruiting and retaining diverse faculty and staff

 - Providing all students, faculty and staff with the necessary support to succeed

 Duke Engineering intentionally strives to cultivate opportunities for diverse research teams comprising faculty, students and staff who represent a wide array of backgrounds and experiences.
 Central to building diverse teams is promoting the inclusion of women and persons from traditionally underrepresented groups through a number of efforts.